Autumn Term 2025

 Maths

 We develop a love of maths through carefully planned, interactive and practical lessons.
-Following the National Curriculum and the White Rose Maths Scheme, we aim to equip children with the understanding of mathematical skills and concepts to be able to apply them confidently in a real-life context and through problem solving activities.
-We teach maths in mixed ability classes, in which activities are designed to challenge each child.
-We also offer consolidation groups for those who may need some support.
-Children know how to succeed and are given timely feedback and next steps in learning.
-We have a wide range of manipulatives available for children to choose from in order to support their learning.
-They are encouraged to be independent in collecting the resources they need and to persevere when solving problems.
+Following the National Curriculum and the White Rose Maths Scheme, we aim to equip children with the understanding of mathematical skills and concepts to be able to apply them confidently in real-life contexts and through problem-solving activities.

 Science